The Frank Wess Quartet

 The Frank Wess Quartet is an album by jazz flautist Frank Wess which was recorded in 1960 and released on the Moodsville label.

 Reception

 The Allmusic site awarded the album 4 stars stating "Frank Wess has long been one of the most underrated flautists in jazz, but it's his primary instrument on this CD reissue of a Moodsville LP recorded in 1960...
 Highly recommended".

+Leonard Feather assigned the album 4 stars in his DownBeat review.
+He called the album "lovely, languid music for nocturnal relaxation".